johnfedoruk/bangular/aio/content/guide/service-worker-devops.md

 [Versions](guide/service-worker-devops#versions) section above
 for a description of such issues.

-The Angular service worker provides a guarantee: a running app will continue to run the same version of the app.
+The Bangular service worker provides a guarantee: a running app will continue to run the same version of the app.
 If another instance of the app is opened in a new web browser tab, then the most current version of the app is served.
 As a result,